-Although a surrogacy agency in the United Kingdom cannot legally aid the intended parent, they can serve as a guide and counselor during the surrogacy process.
+Although a surrogacy agency in the United Kingdom cannot legally aid the intended parent, it can serve as a guide and counsellor during the surrogacy process.
 This is where Surrogacy Consultancy can help and support you during every phase of your surrogacy journey.

 Given our years of experience and expertise in the same domain, we can guide you on the right way forward.

 What do surrogacy laws say regarding Surrogacy for singles in UK?

 As mentioned earlier, surrogacy for single men in UK is permitted, given all the parties involved adhere to the pre-defined guidelines.
 Nonetheless, there are a number of limitations that may apply to your surrogacy journey in the nation.
 Single women have typically had little problem accessing ARTs because of the Human Fertilisation and Embryology Act of 1990.
 Despite the fact that under the law’s 8th Code of Practice, the phrases “woman,” “couple,” and “person” are all equivalent, the latter phrase allows Single Men to receive the same treatment.